-Even the best beginner kits often come with low-quality skins which struggle to stay in tune for long or survive a beating.
+Even the best beginner kits often come with low-quality skins that struggle to stay in tune for long or survive a beating.
 Of course, a premium drum kit with excellent skins is going to cost a small fortune, so one solution is to upgrade just the skins (known as ‘heads’).
 This way you get a better sound without having to fork out for an entirely new kit.

 Here we review the best options available and help you decide which is the right one for you.